-The responsibilities; busyness; stresses and strain of simply living can cause each of us to neglect what is important and have a lasting effect on what we consider to be immediately urgent and vital.
+The responsibilities, busyness, stresses, and strains of simply living, can cause each of us to neglect what is important and have a lasting effect on what we consider to be immediately urgent and vital.
 Even the duties and tasks to which God has called us can be placed higher on our daily agenda than those things that are vital to our spiritual well-being - taking time to be alone with the Lord.

-Mark is the shortest gospel... detailing the work of Christ's ministry, the calling of His disciples, the healing of the sick and the teaching of the kingdom at breakneck speed.
-By chapter 6, Jesus has already been falsely accused of performing miracles by the power of Baalzebub; rejected by both the Jewish leaders and the people and had started to teach His disciples through parables - so that only those with ears to hear would understand.
+Mark is the shortest gospel... detailing the work of Christ's ministry, the calling of His disciples, the healing of the sick, and the teaching of the kingdom, at breakneck speed.
+By chapter 6, Jesus has already been falsely accused of performing miracles by the power of Beelzebub, rejected by both the Jewish leaders and the people, and had started to teach His disciples through parables - so that only those with ears to hear would understand.

 The Lord Jesus knew how the pressures of ministry affect the human body.
 He knew what it was to be tired and thirsty, weary and worn out.
 He was well aware that times of mental and spiritual refreshment are necessary for all God's people, and the strenuous work of the Kingdom had caused His disciples to neglect their own bodily needs - they didn't even have time to eat.

 Their preaching assignment was followed by days of caring for the physical needs of 5000 hungry people.
 Together with Christ's rejection at Nazareth and the shock of Herod's bloody murder of John the Baptist, the rigorous schedule had taken its toll on both the bodies and emotions of this little group.